HexHive/FishFuzz/README.md

   booktitle = {32st USENIX Security Symposium (USENIX Security 23)},
   publisher = {USENIX Association}, year={2023},
-  author={Zheng, Han and Jiayuan, Zhang and Yuhang, Huang and Zezhong, Ren and He, Wang and Chunjie, Cao and Yuqing, Zhang and Flavio, Toffalini and Mathias, Payer}, }
+  author={Zheng, Han and Zhang, Jiayuan and Huang, Yuhang and Ren, Zezhong and Wang, He and Cao, Chunjie and Zhang, Yuqing and Toffalini, Flavio and Payer, Mathias}, }
 ```